 Guidance & Advice

-Client Relations Managers are expected to ensure that all practitioners within the firm are made aware of the SLCC's Guidance and Best Practice Notes and any Advice and Information.
-Where appropriate, steps should be taken to update the existing written complaints handling procedures and necessary changes made to complaint handling processes.
+Client Relations Managers are expected to ensure that all practitioners within the firm are made aware of the SLCC's guidance and advice and keep them updated.